vmware-tanzu/thepodlets/site/_hosts/01-carlisia-campos.md

 website: https://grokkingtech.io/
 current: true
 ---
 Carlisia is an engineer on the [Velero](https://velero.io/) open source project, a tool used for backup and recovery of Kubernetes clusters.
-She’s is a [CNCF](https://www.cncf.io/) ambassador, and organizes a Kubernetes meetup in her local town of San Diego.
+She’s a [CNCF](https://www.cncf.io/) ambassador, and organizes a Kubernetes meetup in her local town of San Diego.
 She is also a founding member of [GoBridge](https://github.com/gobridge/about-us/blob/master/README.md), a non-profit organization that focuses on programming education using the Go language.